stleerh/cno-observability/README.md

 #### Build openshift/cluster-network-operator

-Unlike installer, cluster-network-operator can and should use the latest branch of openshift/api.
+Unlike openshift/installer, openshift/cluster-network-operator can and should use the latest branch of openshift/api.
 It's probably the easiest to create another clone of api.

 ```
 git clone https://github.com/stleerh/openshift-api.git api2